Albert Payson Terhune: Biography

 He boxed exhibition matches with James J. Corbett, Bob Fitzsimmons and James J. Jeffries.

 His Sunnybank Kennels where he bred and raised Rough Collies were "the most famed collie kennels in the U.S."

 "Bert" Terhune was an active member of the Adventurers' Club of New York.

 Terhune was married twice.
 His first wife, Lorraine Bryson Terhune, died at the age of 23, four days after giving birth to Lorraine Virginia Terhune Stevens (1898–1956) and nine months into the marriage.
-He later married author and composer Anice Potter Terhune; they never had children.
+He later married author and composer Anice Terhune; they never had children.
 He died on February 18, 1942.
 He was buried at the Pompton Reformed Church in Pompton Lakes, New Jersey.

 Legacy

 His estate, Sunnybank, in Wayne, New Jersey, is maintained as Terhune Memorial Park – Sunnybank.
 It is open to the public and visitors can visit the graves of many of the dogs mentioned in Terhune's works and view a collection of Terhune's book and dog awards at the Van Riper-Hopper Historic House Museum.
 Historical and family items from the Terhune home, "The Place," can be found at the Pompton Lakes Historical Museum and the Van Riper–Hopper House Museum in Wayne, New Jersey.
 Albert Payson Terhune Elementary School, one of nine elementary schools in Wayne, New Jersey, is named in honor of the author.
 Their mascot is the collie dog.
 Pequannock Township, adjacent to Wayne, has a Payson Road, Terhune Ave and a Ladd Street named after him and his Canine character.

 The Albert Payson Terhune Foundation was established in 1965 in New Jersey.
 The foundation does not maintain a website.
 It gives grants to organizations working with children, schools, and domesticated animals.

 As a tribute to Terhune, the dog in Harlan Ellison's A Boy and His Dog, as well as the later 1975 film, calls his master Albert.